Guy Montgomery's Guy Mont-Spelling Bee: Television

 Ordered by Discovery NZ, Guy Mont-Spelling Bee was developed into a television show by Montgomery together with comedian Joseph Moore and the production company Kevin & Co.
 Funding of the show comes from NZ On Air.
 Montgomery also serves as the showrunner.

 The "retro" feel of the show is intentional, as Montgomery wanted the set to feel "timeless" by using physical props and as few screens as possible.
 Sacha Young was the stylist for the production.
 Additionally, Montgomery notes that the "hokey" title of the show "sets the tone for the experience".

 Series 1 was filmed in November 2022 in Auckland, and was broadcast for eight weeks starting in February 2023 at the 7.30 pm timeslot on Three.
 On 10 July 2023, it was announced that the show had been renewed for a second eight-episode series.

 Series 2 was filmed in November 2023 with at least one guest, Rose Matafeo, confirmed before broadcast.
 New episodes aired once a week for eight weeks at the slightly earlier 7.00 pm timeslot starting on 22 August 2024 on Three.

+The third series was filmed in October 2025, with an airdate confirmed for 6 August 2026.
+Guests announced prior to broadcast were Johanna Cosgrove, Oscar Kightley, Jason Gunn, Lana Walters, Lynda Topp, and Bret McKenzie.
+Writers for this series were confirmed as Abby Howells and Rhys Mathewson.